VikSil/UC_journal_automation/README.md

 ### Local datasource

+🔴❗ *If you use local data source option with this Dockerised version of the script, you will have to rebuild Docker image for each run to replace the `data_example.csv`.
+It is advised to use Google Sheets instead.* 🔴❗

 Add into the root folder a `data.csv` file with the entries of job applications, that you want to submit to the UC website.
 The file should have the same format as `data_example.csv` file in this repo.
 When using local datasource:

 * The names of the columns does not matter, but the sequence does.
 * STATUS column must only contain values `Applied` or `Unsuccessful`.
 * The file must contain only the new applications that you want to add into the UC journal (all lines will be processed).

 ### Google Sheets datasource

 Applications must be listed in Google Sheets spreadsheet in the following format:

 ![Google Sheet example](assets/gs_example.png)

 Click on the "Share" button on upper right corner of the spreadsheet to be taken to this options page.